 Sales comprise construction materials used mainly in public works projects, such as highway guardrail posts.
 Products are typically sold directly to municipal and provincial authorities in response to tenders for a certain quantity and specification of preserved timber for a particular project.
 The Company also sells to lumber wholesalers who maintain a certain inventory of preserved lumber products for the construction industry.
 Quality management systems at all treating locations and timber supply agreements ensure that the demands of customers can be met in an efficient and competitive manner.
 Piling sales comprise construction materials used mainly in public work projects, including marine and foundation pilings.
 Products are typically sold directly to municipal and provincial authorities in response to tenders for a certain quantity and specification of preserved product.
-Since April of 2004, the Company has also been treating with borates.
+Since April of 2004, the Company has also been treating with borates, and since 2008, is also selling and manufacturing borate treated log homes.